 Mix or preferably blend three tablespoons of aloe vera, one teaspoon of vegetable glycerin, 1/2 teaspoon of agave nectar, and one teaspoon of coconut oil thoroughly.
 After you hair has been washed and conditioned apply your DIY Curl Conditioning Serum throughout your hair first then add a leave-in conditioner of your choice to style.
 All of the ingredients to this serum add moisture and nutrients to the hair.
 (This recipe is for 1-2 applications.
 Depending on your hair thickness and length, you may want to double the measurement to make more.
 Store any remainder product in the refrigerator.)

 Happy curls are moisturized.
-Although many use heavy commercial gels, I have found that they only dry out my hair over the long run and can be damaging.
-This Curl Conditioning Serum will give your curls the moisture and definition that it desires.
+Although many use heavy commercial gels, I have found that they only dry out my hair over the long run and possibly be damaging to hair.
+This Curl Conditioning Serum will give your curls the moisture and definition that it truly desires.